 def L2(x, y): s = 0 for i in len(x): s = s + (x[i] - y[i])^2 return s

 As in the previous function,

-y will need to enter the cache, but there are no other tensors that need to be allocated, cached, and reclaimed, and no dirty pages to evict.
+y will need to enter the cache, but there are no other tensors that need to be allocated, cached, and reclaimed, and there are no dirty pages to evict.

 Dense L-Tensor Implementation¶

 Views allow for simpler implementation of tensor operations.
-For example consider implementing a subtraction operation for arbitrary n-tensors of the same shape.
-Implemented directory, an n-tuple index iterator would need to be maintained.
+For example, consider implementing a subtraction operation for arbitrary n-tensors of the same shape.
+For an implemented directory, an n-tuple index iterator would need to be maintained.
 However, if the n-tuple iterator would iterate over the linearized indices in the same order for both tensors, we can consider the flattened tensor view versions of these two tensors and use a single integer iterator to walk through pairs of elements from each tensor using the same offset for each.
-This will produce the same result as if we had iterated through the two tensors using multidimensional indexing, but may result in the element pairs being accessed in different orders.
+This produces the same result as if we had iterated through the two tensors using multidimensional indexing, but can result in the element pairs being accessed in different orders.
 This is only possible if the tensors have the same layout and strides.